Susan Landau co-authored an op-ed for The Hill with Denis McDonough, Breaking the Encryption Impasse on January 16, 2020.

-The New York Times published an op-ed by Josephine Wolff on November 6, 2019: How Do You Get Students to Think Like Criminals?
+The New York Times published two op-eds by Josephine Wolff: Cybersecurity Experts Are Leaving the Federal Government.
+That’s a Problem on December 19, 2019 & How Do You Get Students to Think Like Criminals? on November 6, 2019.

 - We’re Heading Toward a Cyber Pearl Harbor by James Stavridis.
 James Stavridis, F83, F84, former NATO supreme allied commander, is dean of the Fletcher School of Law and Diplomacy at Tufts University.